wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-powershell-guide-full.md

     Remove-AzureStorageTableStoredAccessPolicy -Policy $policy -Table $tableName -Context $Ctx

-## How to use Azure Storage for U.S. government and Azure China
+## How to use Azure Storage for Azure China
-An Azure environment is an independent deployment of Windows Azure, such as [Azure Government for U.S. government](http://azure.microsoft.com/features/gov/), [AzureCloud for global Azure](https://manage.windowsazure.com), and [AzureChinaCloud for Azure operated by 21Vianet in China](http://www.windowsazure.cn/).
-You can deploy new Azure environments for U.S government and Azure China.
+An Azure environment is an independent deployment of Windows Azure, such as [AzureChinaCloud for Azure operated by 21Vianet in China](http://www.windowsazure.cn/).
+You can deploy new Azure environments for Azure China.

 To use Azure Storage with AzureChinaCloud, you need to create a storage context that is associated with AzureChinaCloud.
 Follow these steps to get you started: